Rohde-Schwarz/TrustedGRUB2/README.md

 * Measurement of all commands and their parameters entered in shell and scripts
 * New SHA1-implementation in GRUB2 kernel (necessary for doing the GRUB2 modules measurement as the crypto module isn't loaded at this stage)
 * Added LUKS keyfile support with additional parameter "-k KEYFILE" for cryptomount command
-* Added supported for unsealing LUKS keyfile with additional "-s" parameter for cryptomount command.
+* Added support for unsealing LUKS keyfile with additional "-s" parameter for cryptomount command.
 LUKS-header is measured before unsealing into PCR 12.
 Currently unsealing only supported with SRK and well known secret (20 zero bytes)
 * New commands:
   * readpcr PCRNUM
   * tcglog LOGINDEX